-E-waste is quickly becoming a growing problem because of the fact that technologies are quickly changing.
-A piece of technology that was relevant only two years ago is no longer relevant today.
+E-waste is quickly becoming a growing problem because technologies are rapidly changing.
+A piece of technology that was relevant only two years ago is no longer suitable today.
 This leads to more and more e-waste being thrown out where it ends up in landfills.
-In fact, the United States is responsible for producing 50 million tons of e-waste per year.
+The United States is responsible for producing 50 million tons of e-waste per year.
 Unfortunately, only a small percentage of this e-waste is recycled.
 Nearly 75% of the e-waste ends up in landfills.

 These products should be recycled instead of being thrown out.
 This is because technologies that are thrown away contain hazardous materials.
-When tons of e-waste are being thrown out, this can lead to a lot of hazardous materials contaminating water supplies and the air.
+When tons of e-waste are being thrown out, this can lead to a lot of dangerous materials contaminating water supplies and the air.
 There are also trace amounts of precious metals in pieces of technology such as gold.
-When you recycle these items, these precious metals are able to be harvested so they can use for future products.
+When you recycle these items, these precious metals can be harvested so they can be used for future products.
 This means that less mining will have to be done and lessens the strain on these finite resources.
 If you have e-waste lying around in your house, you are encouraged to recycle these items instead of throwing them away.
-While there are certain rules for recycling e-waste, it can be made much easier when you contact WC Recycler to receive a data destruction quote.
+While there are specific rules for recycling e-waste, it can be made much easier when you contact WC Recycler to receive a data destruction quote.